 - Reduce your sugar intake and choose natural sweeteners like raw honey and pure maple syrup instead

-As more research is coming out about the gut-brain connection, it becomes very clear that poor digestive health can lead to poor emotional and mental health as well.
+As more research is coming out about the gut-brain connection, it becomes very clear that poor digestive health can contribute to poor emotional and mental health as well.
 Understanding the connection between the two also opens up the door for greater therapeutic options, and allows practitioners to look at the issues holistically as the two brains really do talk to one another.
 Addressing each one is an important part of any treatment plan.

 So, if you suffer from digestive health issues, supporting gut health can also support better mental health and vice versa.
 Therapies that were once thought to help only in one area now seem to help both the gut and the brain.
-For example, cognitive behavioral therapy was once only thought to help with anxiety, but now studies suggest it can play a significant role in helping with IBS.
+For example, cognitive behavioral therapy was once only thought to help with anxiety, but nowstudies suggest it can play a significant role in helping with IBS.

 The bottom line is that it is essential for us to look at our bodies holistically, since everything is truly connected to everything else.
-The gut-brain connection is evidence of this and gives us a good reason to pay attention to our physical health as part of the process of improving our mental and emotional wellbeing.
+The gut-brain connection is evidence of this and gives us good reason to pay attention to our physical health as part of the process of improving our mental and emotional wellbeing.

-If you suffer from frequent digestive health complaints paired with symptoms of anxiety, and depression, think about how improving your gut health may be a secret weapon in also supporting your mental health.
+If you suffer from frequent digestive health complaints paired with symptoms of anxiety, and depression, think about how improving your gut health may be a secret weapon to supporting your mental health.
 Try incorporating some of the gut-boosting foods we talked about to see how much better you may feel both mentally and physically.
 You may be pleasantly surprised at the profound impact proper gut health can have on your overall mood and mental health.